mkocansey/bladewind/README.md

 <br /><br />

-## Security Vulnerabilities and General Info
+## Questions and General Info

-If you discover a security vulnerability, please e-mail Michael K. Ocansey at [mike@bladewindui.com](mailto:mike@bladewindui.com).
-You can also tweet [@bladewindui](https://twitter.com/bladewindui)
+If you want to ask anything at all or report a security vulnerability, please e-mail [mike@bladewindui.com](mailto:mike@bladewindui.com) or tweet [@bladewindui](https://twitter.com/bladewindui)

 <br />